When will golf courses open again? A re-opening guide for every state

 Pennsylvania: Governor Wolf announced a re-opening of golf courses on May 1 as part of loosening up some pieces of his stay-at-home order, which runs through May 8.

-Vermont: Governor Scott closed golf courses as part of his stay-at-home order, which runs through May 15 after being extended by 30 days from the initial order.
+Vermont: Governor Scott closed golf courses as part of his stay-at-home order, but they are allowed to open again on May 7 with restrictions.

 Washington: Governor Jay Inslee has issued an order to re-open golf courses on May 5, with restrictions for courses and players to encourage safety.